 Dream.
 Achieve.
 Elevate.
 SHORTSTOP not only Helps Youth Stop Short Of Crime, but gives youth the green light to achieve success in the classroom and in life.
 The Long Beach Bar Foundation administers the Long Beach Bar Association's Scholarship Fund that award scholarships to high achieving, college-bound high school students from across Long Beach in order to make their financial burdens more manageable.
 This is one of the many ways LBBF helps in giving back to our community.
 LBBA is celebrating its Centennial Anniversary in 2017 and has awarded scholarships for the past six decades.
 We want you to be a part of history.
 Consider making a donation to the LBBA Scholarship Fund now!We want to salute our sponsors: Evelyn M. Bauer Foundation, Farmers & Merchants Bank & Trust Company, Keesal Young & Logan, Skip Keesal, Windes, Vern & Trish Schooley, and Frank & Margie Newell.
 Learn More or Donate

-The Juvenile Anger Management Program (JAM) is specifically designed to teach at-risk and underserved youth how to recognize anger and express it appropriately, therefore eliminating a root cause of youth violence.
+The Juvenile Emotional Management Program (JEM) is specifically designed to teach at-risk and underserved youth how to recognize anger and express it appropriately, therefore eliminating a root cause of youth violence.

 When offered together via 8-week

 sessions, these two programs will be positioned to provide for

 at-risk youth a more robust and rounded education in life management,

 teaching them that they have the power to exert enough control

 over their circumstances to change their lives for the